After an apparent dayslong game of “chicken,” the Los Angeles teachers union and the school district went back to the negotiating table Thursday.

 Some students who did go to school reported playing board games or watching movies all day.

-But the school district said students are learning – though sometimes in auditoriums rather than classrooms.
-At Adams Middle School, an assistant principal filled in and gave a history lecture Thursday.
+But the LAUSD said students are learning – though sometimes in auditoriums rather than classrooms.
+At Adams Middle School, an assistant principal filled in and gave a history lecture on Thursday.

 Last week, the LAUSD said 2,000 reassigned administrators and about 400 substitute teachers would help fill in for the more than 30,000 educators on strike.
 On Wednesday, the school district updated the number of substitutes to 1,400.